 When the NWDAF containing AnLF does no longer monitor the ML model, it sends an Nnwdaf_MLModelMontior_Unregister service operation.
 The NWDAF containing MTLF deletes the associated data.

-Editor's note: It is FFS whether and how AnLF indicates its support of ML model monitoring during the ML model provisioning procedure

 6.29.2.5 Procedure for the detection of ML model degradation

 Figure 6.29.2.5-1 illustrates the procedure for the detection of ML model degradation.
 A new Nnwdaf_MLModelMonitor_Subscribe and Nnwdaf_MLModelMonitor_Notify service operations are used for that purpose.
 An NWDAF service consumer, i.e. an NWDAF containing MTLF, subscribes at another NWDAF, i.e. an NWDAF containing AnLF, to be notified when the performance of the previously provisioned trained MT model degrades.